-But behind these clichés lies a lesser known Andalucia.
-Deep within the valleys or high perched on a mountain top lie the numerous white villages of Andalucia, hidden from the madness of the coast!
-This is the Andalucia I love, the place I return to over and over again!
-This is the place where I decided to study Spanish and the place that I chose to volunteer.
-I have visited most of these villages on several occasions, but there are a few that hold a special place in my heart!
+Andalucía: a place where the sounds of guitar and flamenco still resonate, a region where the corrida (bull fighting) agitates the spirits and where the numerous religious fiestas and the Semana Santa celebrations create a never ending vibrant atmosphere.
+In the provinces of Cádiz and Málaga, deep within the valleys or high perched on a mountain top, lie the most beautiful white villages of Andalucía, aka the “pueblos blancos”.
+This is the Andalucía I love, the place I return to over and over again!
+This is the place where I decided to study Spanish, the place that I chose to volunteer at a boutique hotel and the place where I lived several months while house-and petsitting.
+I have visited many of the white villages of Andalucía, some of them several times, but there are a few that hold a special place in my heart!

 1. Zahara de la Sierra

 Perched on a 511m high hill with on one side the green “Sierra de Grazalema Natural Park” and on the other side the turquoise waters of the big lake-reservoir.
 Like most of the white villages of Andalucía, Zahara de la Sierra was an important Moorish outpost.
 The most famous landmark is without doubt the 13th century Nasrid Castle and lookout tower – the Torre del Homenaje.
 It is well worth the walk up there, to enjoy the ruins and the spectacular views of the surrounding countryside.